Billy Butler (DJ)

-Butler was born in Amlwch, Anglesey in Wales.
-In the 1960s he was a DJ at the Cavern Club in Liverpool.
-He appeared in Scousers in St Helens on 26 October 2010 alongside Tina Malone, Margi Clarke and many others.
-From 1988 to 1990 he presented a seasonal late Friday night show on BBC Radio 2 in the early months of the year.

 During the summer of 1979 he was the co-host of Saturday morning children's TV show The Mersey Pirate, based on the ferry MV Royal Iris.
 In 1987, Butler appeared in the first two series of ChuckleVision in a segment called "Armchair Theatre", where he would tell a story to the viewers.

+From 1988 to 1990 he presented a seasonal late Friday night show on BBC Radio 2 in the early months of the year.

+He appeared in 'Scousers in St Helens' on 26 October 2010 alongside Tina Malone, Margi Clarke and many others.

+In September 2010 he published his autobiography Billy Butler MBE – Mrs Butler’s Eldest.

 In 2018, Butler's contract with BBC Radio Merseyside was not renewed.
+He now presents a Saturday and Sunday radio programme on Liverpool Live Radio.

 Radio City

 After several years at Radio City, Billy left when he played Cliff Richard's Can't Keep This Feeling In twice during a breakfast show on sister station Magic 1548 and saying this was what the listeners asked for, but the station playlist would not allow him to play it, so he walked out while live on air.